-- 1. Synthesis of Nanomaterials. - 2.
-Characterization of Nanomaterials. - 3.
-Plagiarism detection by using different online plagiarism-tools. - 4.
-Write-down guidelines for GMO. - 5.
-Find and list-out bio-safety rules for food & beverage. - 6.
-List out IPR of a researcher. - 7.
-Find and list-out different bio-safety rules to be followed in the laboratories. - 8.
+- 1. Synthesize different types of Nanoparticles. - 2.
+Biophysical characterization of synthesized nanoparticle through UV-Vis Spectrophotometer. - 3.
+Determine antimicrobial activity of nanoparticle. - 4.
+Detection of plagiarism following different online plagiarism-tools. - 5.
+Write-down guidelines for GMO. - 6.
+Find and list-out bio-safety rules for food & beverage. - 7.
+Write down IPRs of a researcher. - 8.
+Find and list-out different bio-safety rules to be followed in the laboratories. - 9.
 Find and list-out different bio-safety rules to be considered during management of biohazard materials.

-- 1. The study of IPR will impart basic understanding and awareness towards the values of intellectual property and various ways of its protection.
+- 1. The study of IPR will impart basic understanding and awareness towards the values of intellectual property and various ways ofits protection.
 It will instill a desire among the students for innovation and entrepreneurship. - 2.
 Biosafety is an integral part of any scientific research and, the knowledge of safety procedures and precautions is a priority in any experiment.
 This course will guide the students to not only assess the risk, which may be appearing during any experimentation, but also to derive its management strategies. - 3.
-Bioethics is an emerging field which deals with various ethical issues arising as a result of advances in medicine and biotechnology.
+Bioethics is an emerging field, which deals with various ethical issues arising as a result of advances in medicine and biotechnology.
 It will educate the students to recognize boundaries of research in stem cells, cloning and animal experimentation.
 The course introduces the students with global issues of genetically modified crops, biodiversity conservation and biopiracy. - 4.
 Knowledge of IPR will allow protection of researcher's piece of work like literary or artistic work, images, symbols, etc. - 5.
 IPR will aim to reward the innovator; so as to improve socio-economic progress by allowing commercialization of the end-products of any research. - 6.
 Knowledge of IPR could be applied to various ethical issues pertaining to biotechnical researches. - 7.
 Knowledge of biosafety regulations will allow safer handling as well as disposal of biohazards.